Recommended dog aggression books, tools and resources

 Window Clings

-Window clings or film are sheets of plastic that let in light, but provide privacy.
-Some are simply applied by using water and a flat plastic surface to smooth out the bubbles, which make them easy to apply and remove.
+Window clings or film are sheets of plastic that let in light but provide privacy.
+Some are simply applied by using water and a flat plastic surface to smooth out the bubbles, which makes them easy to apply and remove.

-These can be useful for those dogs who bark a lot and/or are anxious and hypervigilant to whatever may be going on outside, from people walking by to the wind blowing around debris.
+These can be useful for those dogs who bark a lot and/or are anxious and hypervigilant about whatever may be going on outside, from people walking by to the wind blowing around debris.

 For those dogs who find it challenging to relax, or who tend to bark incessantly at everything that goes by or when the wind blows, it may be of some help.
 Search online to find them in your area or check out Window Clings on Amazon.